NoBlackBoxes/LastBlackBox/course/README.md

 ## NB3

 You will be building a robot.
 The robot's physical layout mimics the basic anatomy of a (vertebrate) brain.
 As you progress through the "boxes", your robot will *evolve* into an increasingly sophisticated machine.
 The goal of this course is to create an "intelligent" machine without using any "black boxes".
-We thus call this robot the No-Black-Box-Bot or NBBB or ***NB3***.
+We thus call this robot the No-Black-Box-Brain or NBBB or ***NB3***.

 <p align="center">
 <img src="designs/NB3/NB3_render.png" alt="NB3 outline" width="300" height="300">